Help! My dog refuses to walk: Tips for the Reluctant Walker

 Be careful with this one- the treat needs to be for moving rather than stopping, so offer a tasty treat, or a favourite toy, when your dog is walking nicely alongside you.
 Use the command ‘good walk’ or similar to reinforce the desired behaviour.

 Just allowing your dog to sit or stand still for a minute or two may give them the time and desire to get moving again.
-Allow them some sniffing time too.
+Allow them plenty of sniffing time too.

 Listening to their signals: